Secret Theatre: Show 2 at the Lyric Theatre

 In spite of the dramatic ending and the prevailing tense mood throughout the play, there’s space for wit.
 Music and sound effects cause the actors to digress in their thoughts and feelings, the songs’ lyrics often accompanying and matching what is going on the stage.
 Directed by Sean Holmes, this new production of a classic is quite enjoyable.
 Have a guess on what it is…or even better, go and see it.

-The Secret Theatre series is on at the Lyric Theatre Hammersmith until 9th November 2013, for further information or to book visit here.
+The Secret Theatre series is at the Lyric Theatre Hammersmith until 9th November 2013.
+For further information or to book visit the theatre’s website here.

 Watch a trailer for Secret Theatre here: